 Ms. Alves is an accomplished Admin Specialist, certified coach, and mentor.
 Her career in administration began as a Program Support Assistant (PSA) in Education for the Department of Veteran Affairs, where she devoted 18 years of service, taking on diverse roles.
+In her early years, Ms. Alves became a PMDB Instructor, training employees i

+Ms. Alves is an accomplished Admin Specialist, certified coach, and mentor.
+Her career in administration began as a Program Support Assistant (PSA) in Education for the Department of Veteran Affairs, where she devoted 18 years of service, taking on diverse roles.
 In her early years, Ms. Alves became a PMDB Instructor, training employees in workplace violence prevention concepts and creating instructional materials.
 Her ambition and commitment to continuous improvement impressed her Director, who approved her enrollment in the VA Leadership program.
 Through this program, she successfully created and implemented an in-service orientation for new hires and later coordinated the revamped New Employee Orientation program.

+Additionally, Ms. Alves served as an alternative instructor for the School At Work program, supporting comprehensive education and career planning for lower-paid employees.
+She mentored and assisted numerous staff members in obtaining higher-paying jobs and developing essential workplace skills.
 Ms. Alves' leadership extended to her roles as the Chair for the Women's Special Emphasis Program, coordinating events surrounding the annual observances for women Veterans.
 She also served as the secretary for the EEO and Diversity committee and as a Narcotics Inspector for the agency.

-After dedicating many years to serving veterans, Patrice pursued her passion for helping others by streamlining local businesses and providing admin support to several radio stations.
-She subsequently became a cleared DJ on two college bds radio stations; one at Northeastern University (104.9FM WRBB Boston) and (3) at Nichols College (97.5FM WNRC), where she used her platform to highlight independent artist, provide resources and education.
-Her show The Indie Report on WRBB became the most talked about independent artist radio show.
+After dedicating many years to serving veterans, Ms. Alves pursued her passion for helping others by streamlining local businesses and providing admin support to several radio stations.
+She subsequently became a cleared DJ on two college radio stations, where she used her platform to highlight independent artists and provide resources and education.
+Ms. Alves is now approaching 10 years on college radio and currently hosts her own show, "Music and Motivation," which airs every Saturday from 10:00 AM to 12:00 PM on 104.9FM WRBB Boston, highlighting spiritual awareness, entrepreneurship, health and wellness, and life after prison.

 Mr. Curry is a former prisoner who transformed into an entrepreneur.